 50th Annual James Cunningham Seawall Race (10K)

-We are proud to support a Congress Satellite Race Event.
-We recommend the participation in the historic James Cunningham Seawall Race.
-Runners start at Second Beach in Stanley Park, join up with the Seawall and make their way counter-clockwise around the park as they have done since 1971, with the race finishing back at Second Beach.
+We were proud to support the participation in the historic James Cunningham Seawall Race as a Congress Satellite event.
+Runners started at Second Beach in Stanley Park, joined up with the Seawall and made their way counter-clockwise around the park as they have done since 1971, with the race finishing back at Second Beach.

 More information: www.seawallrace.com

-All runners will receive a custom finishers’ medal celebrating the 50th year of the event.
+All runners received a custom finishers’ medal celebrating the 50th year of the event.

 Stanley Park and its famous Seawall is the #1 tourist attraction in Vancouver and is popular among walkers, runners, and cyclists alike.
 If you have time you can also enjoy the fall colours and explore the many trails and attractions in Stanley Park that was recently named the #1 urban park in the world, according to Trip Advisor’s first ever Travellers’ Choice Awards.